Hampta Pass Trek- Witness The Wide View of The Mountains

 The last step is the visit from Hampta Pass to Chandratal lake.
 Chandratal lake is a well known high altitude alpine lake which can be reached after a few hours of trek from Chatru.
 Chatru is around 5 hours of downhill trek from Siagoru.
 The trail is along the side of the river valley amidst mountain ranges.
 Chatru is barren land with no accumulation of vegetation.
 The route is slippery which demands sure footing and mindful navigation.
 The descent is very tough and the route is meandering.
 It is better to climb down with the help of ropes and supports.
 You will have to cross more than two glaciers.
 After a long walk, you will come across the sheer blue moon lake.
 The clarity and serenity of this lake will blow your mind with excitement.
 This beautiful scenery and serenity of the place will surely restrict your return back into the chaotic world.

 One of the many things you should be grateful in life is that you get to witness so many incredible places.
 Behind every corner, there is something waiting for you to explore.
 It gives you an ample amount of time to know that the world is really simple.
 It helps you to understand what really matters to you.
-For once in your life, try to embrace the happiness of not knowing what’s ahead and you tend to realise that the rulebooks are for shelves.
+For once in your life, try to embrace the happiness of not knowing what’s ahead and you tend to realize that the rulebooks are for shelves.
 Life is right there out in the open waiting for you to embrace it.